CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### refine

 The `refine` property specifies the refinement style and is either `REPLACE` or `ADD`.
 The refinement specified applies to all tiles in the tileset.
-This is the same `refine` property which is defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
-TODO: deep link to the part of the 3D Tiles spec that explains it.
+This is the same `refine` property which is defined per-tile in the core 3D Tiles specification [3D Tiles refine Property](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/specification#refinement).

 #### rootTilesPerAxis